opencdx/opencdx/README.md

 - Loki is used for logging the microservices.
 - Grafana is used for displaying the combined data from Loki, Zipkin, and Prometheus.
 ### Accessing
-1. Open Spring Admin Dashboard: [http://localhost:8080](http://localhost:8861) or option 5 from the deployment menu.
+1. Open OpenCDX Admin Dashboard: [http://localhost:8080](http://localhost:8861) or option 5 from the deployment menu.
 2. The dashboard menu bar offers the following:
    1. A drop-down list of observability tools and their links.
    2. A drop-down list of documentation and their links.